dnbaker/mcl/README.md

 ## MCL: Simple implementation of the Markov Clustering Algorithm

-This is not complete, does not compile, and will not work.
+This is has not yet been tested, but I plan to soon.

 Otherwise, see https://micans.org/mcl/ for details.